Elizabeth Medora Leigh: Early life

-Marriage and France
+Marriage and life in France

 Henry Trevanion and Medora set up in an ancient, tumble-down chateau near Morlaix in France, living under the surname Aubin.
 By 1833 Henry and Medora were living in Brittany, at the Breton Carhaix.

-Medora became a Catholic and declared her intention of entering a convent, however, she was pregnant again.
+Medora became a Catholic and declared her intention of entering a convent; however, she was pregnant again.
 The Abbess found Medora lodgings outside the convent, where a daughter was born on 19 May 1834.
 She was baptised Marie Violette Trevanion on 21 May 1834.

 Due to poverty and illness, the pair eventually had to beg their families for money.
 Henry's father, Major John Bettesworth Trevanion, sent one of Henry's uncles to Brittany to persuade Henry to return to England.
 Henry refused to leave.
 Augusta Leigh was now keeping her other daughter Georgiana's three children by Henry, but sent what money she could to Medora.
 However, Augusta eventually lost touch with Medora, who had become ill in Brittany after a series of miscarriages.

 In 1838, Henry Trevanion and Medora Leigh parted permanently.
 In her 1844 autobiography, Medora later wrote of Henry that he "gave himself up to religion and shooting".

 Medora and her daughter were supported financially and emotionally for a number of years by Byron's widow, Annabella Milbanke, and by Byron's only legitimate daughter, Ada Lovelace.
 Milbanke told Lovelace that Medora was her half-sister and had been fathered by Byron.

-Medora had an affair with a French officer who abandoned her.
-She ultimately ended up with his servant, former sergeant Jean-Louis Taillefer with whom she went to live in south Aveyron in Versols et Lapeyre.
-They had a son, Elie, (1846-1900).
+Medora had an affair with a French officer, who then abandoned her.
+She ultimately ended up partnered with his servant, former sergeant Jean-Louis Taillefer, with whom she went to live in south Aveyron, in Versols et Lapeyre.
+They had a son, Elie (1846–1900).
 Leigh and Taillefer married on 23 August 1848.